 Price by 1-70 Grade (Latest Auction Records Included)

-You can sell your 1945 nickel through various channels including local coin dealers, online marketplaces like eBay, specialized numismatic auction houses, or coin shows.
-For valuable war nickels containing silver, professional dealers and certified grading services often offer the best prices and secure transactions.
+You can sell your 1945 nickel through various channels including local coin dealers, online marketplaces like eBay, specialized numismatic auction houses like Heritage Auctions or Stack’s Bowers, or coin shows.
+For valuable war nickels, especially Full Steps examples or error varieties, professional dealers and certified grading services (PCGS or NGC) often provide the most transparent pricing and the strongest buyer pool.

 Check out now: Best Places To Sell Coins Online (Pros & Cons)